smussenden/spring20-data-journalism/README.md

 * Writing public records request letters
   * Use a template: [Sample request letters state by state](https://www.nfoic.org/organizations/state-sample-foia-request-letters) or [PIA letter generator](https://splc.org/lettergenerator/).
   * Provide as much detail as possible about records you are seeking, based on your reporting.
 Time period, name of data, sample fields.
-  * If you have determined the data contains information exempt from public records laws, ask them to redact that information and provide everything.
+  * If you have determined the data contains information exempt from public records laws, ask them to redact that information and provide everything else.
   * Request a fee waiver (if the law allows for that), and an up-front estimate of costs before they begin work.
   * Tone: Polite, professional and firm.
   * Quality: Accurate, grammatical, spell-checked.